jonggyup/FragPicker/README.md

 >- MicroSD -> sdf1

 The benchmark maybe needs the following storage free space
->- Optane -> around 210GB
+>- Optane -> around 110GB
->- SSD -> around 110GB
+>- SSD -> around 60GB
->- HDD and MircoSD -> around 35GB
+>- HDD and MircoSD -> around 20GB

-If your devices have insufficient free space, you can decrease the size of target files via the size variable.
+If your devices have insufficient free space, you can decrease the size of target files by changing the 'size' variable.

 In each benchmark file (read_bench.sh, write_bench.sh), **the device name and base_dir should be modified.**

-To view the result of the experiments, conduct the following commands
+To view the result of the experiments, execute the following commands
 ```
 ./view_experiment_type.sh I/O type dev_type
 ```